-Canon 10D versus Canon T5i
+Canon 10D vs T5i

-The Canon EOS 10D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were announced, respectively, in February 2003 and March 2013.
+The Canon EOS 10D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2003 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the T5i provides 17.9 MP.
+The 10D has a resolution of 6.3 megapixels, whereas the T5i provides 17.9 MP.

-Body comparison: Canon 10D vs Canon T5i
+Body comparison: Canon 10D vs T5i

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (17 percent) than the Canon 10D.
 Moreover, the T5i is markedly lighter (32 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the T5i are weather-sealed.